mwinter80/unboundedpress/README.md

 # this might make nginx time out, but that should be ok.
 It is still running scripts server side
 # set ROOT_URL in gitea/gitea/app.ini and restart container
 ROOT_URL = https://gitea.unboundedpress.org
-# TODO: change gitea to reroute to /mwinter
 #  migrate repose from github

 # UNBOUNDEDPRESS